-Any time the safety belt is buckled and then unbuckled during an ignition ON cycle, the BeltMinder[®] will be disabled for that ignition cycle only.
+Any time the safety belt is buckled and then unbuckled during an ignition ON cycle, the BeltMinder® will be disabled for that ignition cycle only.

-Deactivating/activating the BeltMinder[®] feature
+Deactivating/activating the BeltMinder® feature

-Read Steps 1 - 5 thoroughly before proceeding with the deactivation/activation programming procedure.
+Read Steps 1 - 9 thoroughly before proceeding with the deactivation/activation programming procedure.

-The BeltMinder $^{\textcircled{M}}$ feature can be deactivated/activated by performing the following procedure:
+The BeltMinder® feature can be deactivated/activated by performing the following procedure:

-Before following the procedure, make sure that:
+Before following the procedure, make sure that the following conditions are met:

 - the parking brake is set

-- the gearshift is in P (Park) (automatic transmission)
+- the gearshift is in P (Park) (automatic transmission) or the neutral position (manual transmission)

 - the ignition switch is in the OFF position

 - all vehicle doors are closed

 - the driver's safety belt is unbuckled

-- the parklamps/headlamps are in OFF position
+- the parklamps/headlamps are in the OFF position (If the vehicle is equipped with Autolamps, this will not affect the procedure)